sirisian/ecmascript-types/README.md

 }
 ```

-A partial class adds no positional fields, so a class's layout is fixed by its primary declaration and array views over it stay well-defined.
-The one exception is the restricted form reflection uses: a partial class may append typed, symbol-keyed fields to the intrinsic metadata classes, which the [decorators](decorators.md) extension relies on, and because those fields are keyed by symbol rather than by position they don't enter the positional layout either.
+A partial class adds no fields and does not re-open the constructor, so a class's layout is fixed by its primary declaration and array views over it stay well-defined; a field, a static block, or a ```constructor``` in a partial class body is a TypeError, not a member silently left out.
+The metadata shapes the [decorators](decorators.md) extension appends to are extended with ```partial interface```, which may contribute members because an interface declares a shape and adds no instance state.

 Adding a method or operator the class already has, whether from its primary declaration or another module's partial, is a TypeError at the second declaration - the same rule the operator table uses - so extension is order-independent and two modules cannot silently shadow each other.